Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Thumb arthritis is the second-most common kind of arthritis that affects your hand, after arthritis that affects the last joint in your fingers.
+Thumb arthritis is the second-most common kind of arthritis that affects your hand, after arthritis in the last joint in your fingers.

 Symptoms and Causes

-Cartilage enables your bones to glide easily in your joints.
-When it starts to deteriorate — typically due to age and use — your bones rub against each other, which causes friction and damage.
+Arthritis in your thumb happens when the cartilage that cushions your thumb joints breaks down (degenerate).
+Cartilage helps your bones to glide easily in your joints.
+Age and use can make cartilage break down.
+That can cause your bones to rub against each other, which causes friction and damage.

 Advertisement